mhowlett/Nhiredis/README.md

 ## Why Nhiredis?

-redis.io recommends two clients for .NET - ServiceStack.Redis and BookSleeve.
+There are two clients for .NET recommended on redis.io - ServiceStack.Redis and BookSleeve.
 Why do we need Nhiredis?

 _ServiceStack.Redis_ - I have used this client a lot.
 What I don't like about it is the command function names are not the same as the actual Redis commands.
 For one thing, this means that I can never remember the Redis commands when I work with a different client, in particular the CLI.
 Also, I don't really like the choice of names.
 For example we have AddItemToList, EnqueueItemOnList and PushItemToList which all do the same thing.
 But when I look through the list of methods and see each of these, I wonder which, if any add to the left, or right (particularly as redis has both LPUSH and RPUSH).